hyperfiles-org/viewer/README.md

 A gateway to publish and explore Hyperfiles.

-This is a Next.js app that renders React components from Near Protocol using the Near Social VM.
+This is a React app that renders components from Near Protocol using the Near Social VM.

 Explore the Hyperfiles docs at [http://docs.hyperfiles.org](http://docs.hyperfiles.org).